Marxism–Leninism: Historiography

-Historiography of Marxist–Leninist states is polarised.
+Historiography of communist states is polarised.
 According to John Earl Haynes and Harvey Klehr, historiography is characterised by a split between traditionalists and revisionists.
-"Traditionalists", who characterise themselves as objective reporters of an alleged totalitarian nature of communism and Marxist–Leninist states, are criticised by their opponents as being anti-communist, even fascist, in their eagerness on continuing to focus on the issues of the Cold War.
+"Traditionalists", who characterise themselves as objective reporters of an alleged totalitarian nature of communism and communist states, are criticised by their opponents as being anti-communist, even fascist, in their eagerness on continuing to focus on the issues of the Cold War.
 Alternative characterisations for traditionalists include "anti-communist", "conservative", "Draperite" (after Theodore Draper), "orthodox", and "right-wing"; Norman Markowitz, a prominent "revisionist", referred to them as "reactionaries", "right-wing romantics", "romantics", and "triumphalist" who belong to the "HUAC school of CPUSA scholarship".
 According to Haynes and Klehr, "revisionists" are more numerous and dominate academic institutions and learned journals.
 A suggested alternative formulation is "new historians of American communism", but that has not caught on because these historians describe themselves as unbiased and scholarly and contrast their work to the work of anti-communist traditionalists whom they would term biased and unscholarly.
 Academic Sovietology after World War II and during the Cold War was dominated by the "totalitarian model" of the Soviet Union, stressing the absolute nature of Stalin's power.
 The "revisionist school" beginning in the 1960s focused on relatively autonomous institutions which might influence policy at the higher level.
 Matt Lenoe described the "revisionist school" as representing those who "insisted that the old image of the Soviet Union as a totalitarian state bent on world domination was oversimplified or just plain wrong.
 They tended to be interested in social history and to argue that the Communist Party leadership had had to adjust to social forces."
-These "revisionist school" historians challenged the "totalitarian model", as outlined by political scientist Carl Joachim Friedrich, which stated that the Soviet Union and other Marxist–Leninist states were totalitarian systems, with the personality cult, and almost unlimited powers of the "great leader", such as Stalin.
+These "revisionist school" historians challenged the "totalitarian model", as outlined by political scientist Carl Joachim Friedrich, which stated that the Soviet Union and other communist states were totalitarian systems, with the personality cult, and almost unlimited powers of the "great leader", such as Stalin.
 It was considered to be outdated by the 1980s and for the post-Stalinist era.